ironfroggy/jules/docs/roadmap.rst

 * Added iso8601 filter for Atom complient datetime formats
 * Rendered output is UTF8 allows entities defined in ReST
 * When adding bundles, check for duplicates (conflicts between real and implied bundles)
+* Updated the starter site to improve formatting
+* Allow bundle configurations to be defined for collection/tag pages, as long as the bundle key matches.

 Changelog
 ^^^^^^^^^